Goga Bitadze: Indiana Pacers (2019–2023)

 On 20 April 2019, Bitadze declared for the 2019 NBA draft, for which he was considered a possible lottery pick.
 On 19 June, during media availability for the draft, Bitadze appeared in a viral photo that showed him being ignored by reporters, who instead surrounded Zion Williamson, the eventual first overall pick, in the background.
 A number of NBA players, including Dwyane Wade and Draymond Green, suggested he use the photo as motivation.
 He was drafted by the Indiana Pacers with the 18th pick overall in the 2019 NBA draft.
 On 15 July 2019, the Pacers announced that they had signed Bitadze.
 On 28 October 2019, Bitadze made his NBA debut, coming off the bench in a 110–99 loss to the Cleveland Cavaliers with two points and a rebound.

 On 9 February 2023, Bitadze was waived by the Pacers after three-and-a-half seasons.

 Orlando Magic (2023–present)

-On 13 February 2023, Bitadze signed with the Orlando Magic.
-On 6 July 2024, he re-signed with the Magic.
+On 13 February 2023, Bitadze signed with the Orlando Magic on rest-of-season contract.
+On 6 July 2024, he re-signed with the Magic on a three-year, $25 million contract.